 An oversized unit will cool your home too quickly, leading to short, frequent cycles that don’t properly dehumidify the air, leaving you feeling clammy.
 A unit that’s too small will run constantly, driving up your energy bills without ever making your home comfortable.
 A professional load calculation is the only way to find the perfect fit.

-Brand and SEER Rating
+How Brand and SEER Ratings Affect Price

 You’ll see two big variables when you start comparing AC units: the brand and the SEER rating.
 SEER stands for Seasonal Energy Efficiency Ratio, and it tells you how much cooling the unit produces for each unit of electricity it uses.
 The higher the SEER rating, the more efficient the unit, and the lower your monthly energy bills will be.
 While high-SEER units have a higher upfront cost, they can save you a significant amount of money over the life of the system.